isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 byte _does_ have multiplicity and the pair of bytes at that relative index should be considered: The first byte of the pair is the actual value of the byte.
 The second byte of the pair is the number of times this byte appears sequentially in the original data.
+This repeats for all the other indices of _repeated bit indicators_.

 For example, the stream
 $